 Middle School Teachers, Counselors, and Students

-PTC is offering FREE virtual summer camp opportunities for middle and high school students.
+PTC is offering virtual and on-campus summer camp opportunities for middle and high school students.

 Resources for middle school teachers and counselors